I wish I could attend, but unfortunately, I can’t. If you can attend, please consider doing so.

 This is a great program!
 If you can knit or crochet, please consider participating.

-Our Scarves for Troops Program is more popular than ever thanks to the dedicated and generous support from talented people like YOU all across the country!
-These made-with-love gifts are treasured by all who receive them!If you have knitting or crocheting skills, we invite you to join us — starting now — so we can include one of these precious gifts in each of the winter-time care packages we send!Want to get started?
+Operation Gratitude’s Scarves for Troops Program is more popular than ever thanks to the dedicated and generous support from talented people like YOU all across the country!
+These handmade-with-love gifts are treasured by all who receive them!If you have knitting or crocheting skills, we invite you to join us — starting now — so we can include one of these precious gifts in each of the winter-time care packages we send!Want to get started?
 Here are a few Frequently Asked Questions…and Answers!

 Veterans, we honor your service and your sacrifices, this day and everyday!
 Thank you!